sdual/proba-monad/README.md

 # stanz

-Stanz is a scala library for purely functional Baysian analyisis.
+Stanz is a scala library for purely functional Bayesian analysis.